 On the side of the box there is a guide to know which size will fit your wrist.
 Generally the normal size will be valid for everybody, and the only reason to choose the big version is that you have a quite thick wrist.
 I am a wide wrist and the normal size is perfect for me, so in your case the normal version will probably be the best one too.
 However you can download the size guide from here.

 This is what we found inside the box.
-Not much: the bracelet, the charging cable and something more than a manual, we could say it's a "ma", because it's pretty thin.
-The truth is that to learn how to use the bracelet you won't need it either, that's why you have this test.
+Little thing: the bracelet, the charging cable and something that more than a manual, 1TP10We could say that it is a "ma", because it is quite escuento.
+The truth is that to learn to use the bracelet you will not need it either, for that you have this test.

 Let's go with the wristband.
 It has a multi-function button that will serve to turn it on and off (if you hold it down), enter and exit the menu or start or stop an activity.
 For everything else you'll use its touch screen, both sliding and tapping it to select options.

 The screen is 25.3 mm x 10.7 mm in size and has a good resolution of 160 x 68 pixels.
 The graphics and typography shown are of quite good quality.

 When you turn around, the jewel in the crown appears: the new Garmin Elevate, developed entirely by Garmin.
 The sensor is surrounded by three green LEDs.
 They will not only record your heart data during your activities, but also take constant measurements 24 hours a day.